AutoAI: Synchronize ModelOps and DevOps to drive digital transformation

-Continuously-optimized models are better suited for cloud-native apps
+Continuously-optimized models are better suited for collaborating with DevOps

 In the application lifecycle, an app is born from an idea.
 After that, the development and design teams work with stakeholders to characterize the day and life of an end user and determine how to help him or her solve problems and achieve better results.
 Once this vision is in place, an app then moves into analysis, design and prototyping as the development team explores how it should work.
 After that, there is coding and unit testing, user and system testing, publishing and deployment.
 There will be periodic updates, adjustments for changes in the business and opportunities to address user feedback.
 AI and ML models can take dynamic interactions into account and present targeted offers that are tailored to each user.

 Automation is already making an impact on the application lifecycle through continuous integration, low-code and no-code app development and more.
 Seasoned application developers can focus on designing innovative solutions without the tedium of hand-coding or struggling to integrate an app with operations, and beginners can design and prototype quickly—without a lot of coding experience.
 What’s needed is to find a way to integrate AI models into these automated, continuous-integration streams without disrupting them.

 Synchronizing ModelOps and DevOps opens up new opportunities